-Large companies may work with smaller businesses that have a niche, expertise, technology, or specialty that the larger company does not have.
+To nurture innovation, large companies may work with smaller businesses that have a niche, expertise, technology, or specialty that the larger company does not have.
 Many times large organizations purchase (acquire) these smaller companies so that the larger organization can expand its innovative skillset, technologies, processes, patents/trademarks, and expertise with what the smaller company brings.
-For example, software and application development might not be the company's thing so the company might consider partnering with a Python developer to launch a brand new web application that the industry has never seen.
-14 but the key to making these acquisitions pay over the long term is the company's ability to retain the talented engineers and managers from the acquired companies.
-They've been very successful at this, bolstered of course by the company's increasing stock value.
-15
+For example, software and application development might not be the company's thing so the company might consider partnering with a Python developer to launch a brand new web application that the industry has never seen.19

-Cisco's acquisition strategy generally targets smaller companies that have developed innovative new products,
+Cisco's acquisition strategy generally targets smaller companies that have developed innovative new products, but the key to making these acquisitions pay over the long term is the company's ability to retain the talented engineers and managers from the acquired companies.20